HL7/cql-ig/input/pages/using-cql.md

 2. FHIR Primitive types are mapped to CQL types according to the above FHIR Type Mapping section.
 3. Extensions and slices defined in profiles are represented as first-class elements in the ClassInfo.
 Specifically, ClassInfo structures are created with elements as defined by the slice or extension definitions.
     1. For slices, a new ClassInfo is created derived from the ClassInfo corresponding to the element being sliced, and named based on the `sliceName` element of the slice definition.
 An element of this type and named with the `sliceName` is then added to the containing ClassInfo.
     2. For extensions, a new ClassInfo is created derived from the `Extension` ClassInfo and named based on the `name` of the extension definition.
-An element of this type and naamed with the extension `sliceName` is then added to the containing ClassInfo.
+An element of this type and named with the extension `sliceName` is then added to the containing ClassInfo.
+4. If a terminology-valued element has a `cqf-notDoneValueSet` extension defined, the element is typed as a Choice of the terminology-value (CodeableConcept, Coding, or Code) and ValueSet, allowing retrieves to be performed against the ValueSet referenced by the cqf-notDoneValueSet extension

 For example, consider the [US Core Blood Pressure Profile](https://hl7.org/fhir/us/core/StructureDefinition-us-core-blood-pressure.html).
 This profile has two slices of the `component` element, named `systolic` and `diastolic`.
 The resulting USCore ModelInfo has classes derived from the `USCore.Observation.Component` class: